KeeksMcGee/WeLoveMovies/README.md

 ﻿# WeLoveMovies

 This project is the backend of a movie review app.
-Its main purpose was to practice/learn the following objectives:
+Its main purpose was to practice/learn the following objectives for the backend only:

 > * Install and use common middleware packages
 > * Receive requests through routes